quii/learn-go-with-tests/intro-to-generics.md

 You'll notice the syntax for defining generic data structures is consistent with defining generic arguments to functions.

-Now that we have done this refactoring we can safely remove the string stack test because we don't need to prove the same logic over and over.
+Now that we have done this refactoring, we can safely remove the string stack test because we don't need to prove the same logic over and over.

 Using a generic data type we have:

-- Reduced duplication of important logic
+- Reduced duplication of important logic.
-- `Pop` now returns `T` so that means if we create a `Stack[int]` we in practice get back `int` from `Pop` which means we can now use `+` without the need for type assertion gymnastics.
+- Made `Pop` return `T` so that if we create a `Stack[int]` we in practice get back `int` from `Pop`; we can now use `+` without the need for type assertion gymnastics.
 - Prevented misuse at compile time.
 You cannot `Push` oranges to an apple stack.

 ## Wrapping up

-Hopefully this chapter has given you a taste of generics syntax and give you some ideas as to why they might be helpful.
-We've written our own `Assert` functions which we can safely re-use to experiment with other ideas around generics, and we implemented a simple data structure where it can store any type of data we wish in a type-safe manner.
+This chapter should have given you a taste of generics syntax and some ideas as to why generics might be helpful.
+We've written our own `Assert` functions which we can safely re-use to experiment with other ideas around generics, and we've implemented a simple data structure to store any type of data we wish, in a type-safe manner.

-If you're inexperienced with statically-typed languages the point of generics may not be immediately obvious but hopefully the examples in this chapter have illustrated where the Go language isn't as expressive as we'd like.
+If you're inexperienced with statically-typed languages, the point of generics may not be immediately obvious but I hope the examples in this chapter have illustrated where the Go language isn't as expressive as we'd like.
 In particular using `interface{}` makes your code:

 - Less safe (mix apples and oranges), requires more error handling
 - Less expressive, `interface{}` tells you nothing about the data
-- Often requires users to use reflection, type-assertions e.t.c. just to get at the actual type you want
+- More likely to need reflection, type-assertions etc., just to get at the type you want

 Generics allow us to express our types with the constraints we need while giving us the freedom to have more generalised functions and data-types.